sipb/homeworld/docs/deploy.md

    - worker02: avocado-burger
    - worker03: french-toast

-Boot the ISO on each piece of hardware
+Boot the ISO on each piece of hardware:

    - Select `Install`
    - Enter the IP address for the server
    - Wait a while
    - Enter the bootstrap token

-Confirm that all of the servers came up properly (and requested their keys correctly):

-    $ spire verify online

-# Core cluster bringup

-Bring up the cluster:
+Finally, run the verification script to watch the cluster come online:

     $ spire seq cluster

+Note that this script doesn't perform any actions; it simply tracks state.

+If it fails, the cluster did not come up correctly.
+It might either take more time (try running the command again), or there's a problem preventing the cluster from becoming properly configured.

 # Finishing up

-The cluster should now be ready!
+The cluster should now be ready to work with!